Reporting Violent Felony Offenses

 This Policy applies to all NYU Employees at all locations in New York State.

-Consistent with current University practices, NYU Employees who are made aware of any crime in University facilities outside of New York State are encouraged to report those crimes to the appropriate local Public Safety or security staff.
+Consistent with current University practices, NYU Employees who are made aware of any crime in University facilities outside of New York State are encouraged to report those crimes to the appropriate local Campus Safety or security staff.

 IV.
 Procedures for Implementation

-Upon becoming aware of a suspected Violent Felony Offense, excluding Sexual Offenses (see below for applicable policy regarding reporting Sexual Offenses), that has occurred on campus or in any University facility, Employees must immediately notify the Public Safety Command Center at 212/998-2222.
+Upon becoming aware of a suspected Violent Felony Offense, excluding Sexual Offenses (see below for applicable policy regarding reporting Sexual Offenses), that has occurred on campus or in any University facility, Employees must immediately notify the Campus Safety Command Center at 212/998-2222.

 Violent Felony Offenses are defined in Section 70.02 of the New York State Penal Law.
 This list includes 63 offenses plus attempts to commit some of the offenses.
 Employees should not make the determination of whether a situation rises to the definition of a Violent Felony Offense.
-Instead, Employees should immediately report to Public Safety any situations that meet the following criteria:
+Instead, Employees should immediately report to Campus Safety any situations that meet the following criteria:

 • Violent acts or attempted violent acts against a person or persons, excluding Sexual Offenses;